 Carleen Kirk - Child And Adolescent Therapist PGDip (MBACP)

-I am an experienced integrative child and adolescent therapist and mother of two, who specialises in working with young people.
+I am an experienced integrative child and adolescent therapist, who specialises in working with young people.
 I am passionate about working with this age group.
 When young people tell or show us that not all is well, I believe it’s important to explore with children and their parents (age dependent) where they want to get to.
-We can think together about what might be hindering them and try and find ways to move forward to where they can and want to be.
+I will use my expertise and skills to try and make sense of experiences, feelings and behaviours to help find ways to move forward to where young people can and want to be.

 I believe that offering support at an early age, when signs of difficulties show up, can hugely benefit children and young people, not only in the here and now, but also in time to come.
 It is often difficult for children to make sense of their struggles.
 I believe that thinking together about difficulties can be an important part of healing.